CLSherrod/clsherrod.github.io/_posts/2018-09-05-entrepreneurship-is-not-a-job.md

 published: true
 comments: true
 ---
-There is a lot of entrepreneur training that makes it sound like it’s a job.</p>
+There is a lot of entrepreneur training that makes it sound like it’s a job.
 <!--more-->
 It isn’t.